ivancanosa/fuzzyLogic/README.md

 # Fuzzy Logic System
 A fuzzy logic system implementation in C++17.
-The objective of this project is to create a flexible, easy to use interface so it can be used without problems in any project.
+The objective of this project is to create a flexible, easy to use interface so it can be used without much boilerplate.

 ## Requirements
-To compile this project you will need Makefile, clang++ and bear, and it uses C++17.
-However, The FuzzyLogic files does not have any dependencies, so you can copy and paste them in your project.
-If you put them in different directories, you must indicate the path of the FuzzyLogic.hpp in the include of FuzzyLogic.cpp
+- CMake +3.10
+- A C++17 compiler

 ## Features
 - Arbitrary logical expressions.
 You are able to use the operators NOT, AND, OR, to build any arbitrary logical expression in the body of the rules.